 Over the last couple years, AMD has been releasing some of the best processors (CPUs) on the market, and it doesn’t look like it plans to slow down any time soon.
 Back at CES 2019, AMD announced its Zen 2 architecture, cutting the manufacturing process down to 7 nanometers (nm), and offering greater performance and efficiency.

 There is so much more to Zen 2, so we have to dive in and explore everything that this 7nm CPU architecture can do.
-And, be sure to keep this page bookmarked: there are surely many more Zen 2 processors on the way, and we’ll keep the article updated with all the latest information.
+Be sure to keep this page bookmarked as we’ll keep the article updated with all the latest information.

 Cut to the chase